alttch/eva3/xc/drivers/phi/phi_devel.rst

     # if PHI can read data from the equipment
     def get(self, port=None, cfg=None, timeout=0):
         #<your code>
-        #should return a single state value or a dict { 'port': value }
+        #should return a single state value or a dict { 'port': value } (for
-        #port should always be a string
+        # bulk or ssp/usp), port should always be a string
         #
         #should return None if failed, integer for status, string for values
         #
         #if PHI supports aao_get feature, it should return all port states when
         #no port is specified in request.
+        #
+        # for unit status, "value" should be integer. if unit PHI has "value"
+        # feature, it should return either (status, value) tuple or a dict
+        # {'port':(status,value}

     # if PHI can write data to the equipment
     def set(self, port=None, data=None, cfg=None, timeout=0):